The intimate nature of a relationship between two individuals is one that requires communication, trust and respect.

 Moving Forward: Healing And Growth After A Relationship With Repeated Arguments

-When couples argue, it can often be a sign that they need to take time to evaluate the relationship.
+When couples argue, it can often be a sign that they must take time to evaluate the relationship.

-When one partner tells you to leave every argument, it doesn’t necessarily mean he is ending things; he may just not know how else to express his feelings and needs in the relationship.
-If this happens on an ongoing basis, it’s time for both of you to identify what is causing these arguments so that change can occur.
+When one partner tells you to leave every argument, it doesn’t necessarily mean he is ending things; he may not know how else to express his feelings and needs in the relationship.
+If this happens continuously, it’s time for both of you to identify what is causing these arguments so that change can occur.

-Though difficult at first, trying to understand each other’s feelings may help build better communication between both partners.
-It might also be beneficial for your partner to apologize when necessary as doing so will show respect and humility towards the situation.
+Though complicated at first, understanding each other’s feelings may help build better communication between both partners.
+It might also benefit your partner to apologize when necessary, as doing so will show respect and humility toward the situation.

-With patience and care from both parties involved, healing can begin while new growth takes place in order for both of you to move forward with a healthier understanding of one another.
+With patience and care from both parties involved, healing can begin while new growth takes place for both of you to move forward with a healthier understanding of one another.

 Conclusion

-It is important to remember that walking away from a situation when it has become too toxic may be necessary in order to keep oneself safe and healthy.
+It is important to remember that walking away from a situation that has become too toxic may be necessary to keep oneself safe and healthy.
 Walking away does not mean giving up on yourself or your partner; rather it means recognizing when enough is enough and taking steps to protect your wellbeing.

-It also provides time and opportunity for both partners to reflect upon the issues at hand, assess the root causes of their disagreements, and make positive changes going forward.
+It also allows both partners to reflect upon the issues at hand, assess the root causes of their disagreements, and make positive changes as we advance.

 - https://thefab20s.com/he-tells-me-to-leave-every-time-we-argue/